Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/06 - requiring code features.md

 |     `'comment_lines'`    | Number of comment lines                                             |
 | `'effective_code_lines'` | Lines of code excluding comments: `non_blank_lines - comment_lines` |

 You can use any of this information to determine whether the learner has met your exercise objectives.
-However, the **AST** is often the most powerful tool for writing meaningful checks.
+However, **the Abstract Syntax Tree (AST) is often the most powerful tool** for writing meaningful checks.

 To access it: